Text Tells the Cost: Predicting and Analyzing Repayment Effort of Self-Admitted Technical Debt: Introduction

 \item \textbf{Summarizing keywords associated with various levels of repayment effort.} We analyze and summarize the keywords correlated with varying levels of repayment effort that arise during the process of repaying SATD.
 This contribution helps in understanding the factors influencing the complexity of SATD repayment. \end{itemize}

 The organization of this paper is as follows.
-In Section~\ref{sec:related}, we discuss related work.
-The case study design is elaborated in Section~\ref{sec:approach}.
-The results are presented and discussed in Section~\ref{sec:results} and Section~\ref{sec:discussion}, respectively.
-In Section~\ref{sec:validity}, we evaluate the threats to validity.
-Finally, we draw conclusions in Section~\ref{sec:conclusion}.
+The case study design is elaborated in \Cref{sec:approach}.
+The results are presented and discussed in \Cref{sec:results} and \Cref{sec:discussion}, respectively.
+In \Cref{sec:validity}, we evaluate the threats to validity.
+In \Cref{sec:related}, we discuss related work.
+Finally, we draw conclusions in \Cref{sec:conclusion}.